 HUNTSVILLE, Ala. - “For our first year having 225 people to us was huge, because we had about 6 weeks to plan it when we started thinking about it,” says 22 Won't Do event organizer Kiley Kinzer-Henry.

-They’re hoping more people will sign up before the July 22 event- which raises awareness for veteran suicide by participants doing 22 push ups.
+They’re hoping more people will show up for the event, which raises awareness for veteran suicide by having participants do push ups.
+The goal is to set a world record by having 2,222 people do 22 push ups.

 The event not only raises awareness, but also funds to help local organizations fight against this horrible statistic before more families are affected.
 “And that’s what we do.
 We come here and all these people show up to do these push-ups for them to show them people here in Huntsville do care,” says Kinzer-Henry.